 Our landscape designers are often called in to create beautiful yards for their client’s new homes, or to update an outdated or sparse landscape.
 There are many times, however, that our designers are asked to completely overhaul a landscape that was designed poorly.
 These complete makeovers are usually needed as the result of some bad habits currently plaguing yard designs.
 Read on to see the top 5 bad habits we see in landscape design and how to avoid them in your yard!

 Many homeowners across the southwest look to cool down their homes with fast-growing shade trees.
 The placement of your shade trees is very important.
 You want to plant your trees at a location in the yard that will properly shade the area you are looking to cool.
 You also need to choose a tree variety that will fill the desired area with a good canopy of shade, while also taking into consideration the required watering and care needs of that tree.

 Below you can see the shade tree at this home does not provide adequate shade due to its placement in the yard.
-It is shading a portion of the lawn, leaving the home’s windows exposed to the sun.
+It is shading the wall near the front door, leaving the home’s many windows exposed to the sun.
 Take a look at the second picture and notice how a large majority of the home is shaded simply due to correct placement of the trees.

 2. GAPS IN PRIVACY HEDGES

 Privacy is a necessity in any home landscape and all too often we see hedge material planted with large gaps in the row.
 This causes large spaces preventing the hedge from creating real privacy.
 Many times we also see hedges that were planted with the intention to block the view of a neighbor’s second story window, but the trees or plants used are a variety that will never grow tall enough to achieve that goal.